hyperledger/besu-docs/docs/Concepts/Data-Storage-Formats.md

 To prevent this, you can limit how far Bonsai looks back while reconstructing data.
 The default limit Bonsai looks back is 512.
 To change the parameter, use the [`--bonsai-maximum-back-layers-to-load`](../Reference/CLI/CLI-Syntax.md#bonsai-maximum-back-layers-to-load) option.

+!!! note

+    Using `--bonsai-maximum-back-layers-to-load` does not affect the size of the date being stored, only how far back to load.
+    This means there is no "safe minimum" value to use with this option.

 ### Fast syncing nodes